BounceSecurity/www/_posts/2024-01-17-Whats-the-problem-with-Passkeys.markdown

 ![image](/assets/img/passkeys.png){: .blog-image}

-Passkeys are a great improvement on authentication security, but current implementation practices hold back its potential.
+Passkeys are a great improvement on authentication security, but current implementation practices hold back their potential.

 Let's start with a quick overview of what Passkeys actually are.